aleck31/AIToolBox/readme.md

 - Added BedrockInvoke provider for image/video generation

 ## Overview
-The application integrates multiple AI models including Claude and Gemini, with secure authentication via Amazon Cognito and session management.
+The application integrates multiple GenAI models, with secure authentication via Amazon Cognito and session management.
 It provides a modular architecture that makes it easy to add new features and AI models.

 Its user-friendly Gradio-based web interface provides an intuitive experience.

 ## Features

-* **Multimodal Chatbot** 🤖
+* **Multimodal Assistant** 🤖
-  - Claude-powered conversational AI with streaming responses
+  - Bedrock-powered agentic AI assistant with streaming responses
-  - Gemini-powered chat interface
   - Support for text, images, and document inputs
   - Context-aware conversations
   - Tool use (function calling) integration